 Broccoli Beef Ingredient Tips

 You can use broccoli florets but be sure to cook them right after for optimal freshness.
 I like whole broccoli including the stems (my favorite part).
 Use a paring knife to strip the tough outer layer around the stem and then slice crosswise.
 The slices are so pretty that way.
-If you aren’t a fan of broccoli, I have a similar stir fry recipe for Asparagus Beef Stir Fry with more stir fry tips.
+Sometimes I make a broccoli stir-fry with just broccoli, ginger, and garlic.

 My favorite cuts of meat to use for a beef stir fry are either flat iron steak or flap meat.
 Flat iron steaks are tender and easy to cut across the grain.
 Beef flap meat is also called “chow gno yook” which means stir fry beef in Cantonese.
 You can use other cuts of beef, but results will vary.